Iris (song): Commercial performance

 Upon its release, "Iris" became the second hit from the film's soundtrack, after "Uninvited".
 The song debuted at number 66 on the Billboard Hot 100 Airplay chart on April 18, 1998, and eventually spent a then-record of 18 weeks at number one in Hot 100 Airplay.
 However, it was not allowed to chart on the Billboard Hot 100 because no commercial single had been released.
-On December 5, 1998, the eighteenth and last week that the song topped the airplay chart, the rules changed to allow airplay-only songs onto the chart.
+On December 5, 1998, the 18th and last week that the song topped the airplay chart, the rules changed to allow airplay-only songs onto the chart.
 As a result, the song debuted and peaked at number nine and stayed on the chart for 14 weeks.

 On the Mainstream Rock Tracks chart, "Iris" peaked at number eight.
 The song was the band's second number one hit on the Modern Rock Tracks chart, following their 1995 hit "Name".
 "Iris" stayed at number one for five weeks on the Alternative Songs chart and also hit number one on the Mainstream Top 40 chart for four weeks.
 The song spent a then-record 17 weeks at number one on the Billboard Adult Top 40 chart (beating No Doubt's 15-week run at number one with "Don't Speak" in 1996–97).
 The Goo Goo Dolls performed "Iris" on October 20, 2001, at Madison Square Garden as part of The Concert for New York City to raise money for victims of the September 11 attacks.

 "Iris" was also an international hit.
 It peaked at number five on the Irish Singles Chart and has since become the 19th-biggest-selling single of all time in Ireland.
 The song initially peaked at number 50 in the United Kingdom in August 1998 before rising to number 26 the following year.
 On October 2, 2011, after performances by auditionees on The X Factor, the song re-entered the UK Singles Chart at number three.
 In May 2013, the song charted at number 12 after it was covered by Britain's Got Talent contestant Robbie Kennedy.
 Elsewhere, the song became a number-one hit in Italy (for two weeks), Australia (for five weeks), and Canada (for eight weeks), and it reached the top 10 in Flanders and the Netherlands.